OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-10.md

 ## 1 Corinthians 10:21

-You cannot drink the cup of the Lord and the cup of demons; you cannot partake of the table of the Lord and the table of demons.
+You cannot share in the cup of the Lord and the cup of demons; you cannot partake of the table of the Lord and the table of demons.

 ## 1 Corinthians 10:22